-Section 324 of the Education Act 1996 requires the governing bodies of all schools to admit a child with an education, health and care plan that names their school.
+Section 324 of the Education Act 1996 requires the governing bodies of all schools to admit a child with a statement of special educational needs that names their school.
 Schools must also admit children with an EHC (Education, Health and Care) Plan that names the school.